You can skip ahead to any of the sections of this guide by clicking on the underlined bookmarks below.

 The two most important steps before you start training with Xert are to establish your Fitness Signature (Xert will do this automatically once you have synced your data) and to set your goals.

 - Import a minimum of 3 months of power data to establish your Fitness Signature.
-You can import activities by syncing with Strava, Garmin Connect (GC will not sync past activities, only the latest activity), or importing them manually.
+You can import activities by syncing with Strava, Garmin Connect, or importing them manually.
 We recommend syncing with Strava since it allows you to add activities from the past.
 Garmin Connect will only add the latest activity.

 - Set up your sync settings so that any new activities or workouts you do are automatically added to your Xert profile.